moodmosaic/nikosbaxevanis.com/README.md

 Technology
 -------

-The data is transformed, from the [master](https://github.com/moodmosaic/nikosbaxevanis.com/tree/master) branch, into a static site by [Middleman](http://middlemanapp.com/) with help from:
+The data is transformed into a static site by [Middleman](http://middlemanapp.com/) with help from:

 * [LiveReload](http://livereload.com/)
 * [Slim](http://slim-lang.com/)